 I taught high school students who, of all school-age groups, have the highest focus potential.
 And even at that age, if I spent more than 5-10 minutes on any one thing without transitioning to a different type of activity (i.e. individual practice to groupwork to lecture to discussion, etc.), my principal wouldn’t be pleased about it.

-So imagine if you have elementary-aged kids like I do.
+So imagine if you have elementary-aged kids as I do.
 The amount of time from activity to activity is even less.
 You can count on a child being able to concentrate on a given task like this:

 Minutes of focus = Age in years + 1